joeplustenhouwer/myweb/content/post/Bundesbank/index.md

 authors = []

 tags = []
-summary = "During the following two years, the Deutsche Bundesbank will fund a project conducted by Prof. Dr. Christian Proa&#xf1;o and myself, titled "The role of expectation formation in the transmission of monetary and fiscal policy:  Evidence from macro-experiments".
+summary = "During the following two years, the Deutsche Bundesbank will fund a project conducted by Prof. Dr. Christian Proa&#xf1;o and myself, titled '<i>The role of expectation formation in the transmission of monetary and fiscal policy:  Evidence from macro-experiments</i>'."

 # Projects (optional).